Where can I find different Presto metrics for monitoring?

 - It took 5.17 seconds (wall clock time) to run.

 - The query consumed 19.7 secs of CPU time – this is greater than the wall clock time since there are multiple CPUs and multiple cores at work.

 - In terms of (JVM) memory, the query used up to 59.2MB during execution.

 - The “Cumulative User Memory” (35.5M) is the sum of all (user) memory consumption across all query stages from queryStats.
 The unit of this metric is M seconds which means the memory data size consumed by the user to execute the query in total, excluding the memory consumption of the system:

 Click on the query ID link (20200925 in this example) and you will see a LOT more detail:

 Notice the “Live Plan” tab at top-right which will give you a graphical representation of the query plan, which you read from the bottom up:

-The plan is clickable – click a stage and you can drill down into more detail.
+The plan is clickable – click a stage and you can drill down into more detail to monitor Presto metrics.

 Java Management Extensions (JMX) provides information about the Java Virtual Machine and all of the software running inside it.